CNC

 An

-online calculator gives me 98.14mm between centres for a 300mm belt so I also ordered 2 x 300mm x 10mm belts and plan around that spacing.
+online calculator gives me 98.14mm between centres for a 300mm belt so I also ordered 2 x 300mm x 10mm belts and planned around that spacing.

 The stepper motor is rated for up to 1500rpm so 375rpm on the thread so 6.25rps so 25mm/second travel at full speed.
 Seems adequate but we shall see.